ToanThanhTu/thanhtoantu-portfolio-vite/README.md

 To run this project locally:

+1. Clone this repository with submodules: `git clone --recurse-submodules https://github.com/ToanThanhTu/thanhtoantu-portfolio-vite.git`.
+1. cd into 'backend' and 'frontend' directories and make sure that they are on the correct git remote url and branch by running `git remote -v` and `git branch`.
 1. Install dependencies
     1. cd into `backend` and `frontend` folders.
     1. Run `npm install` to install necessary dependencies or `npm install --include=dev` to also install dev dependencies for development.